tsotnebukiya/habitsapp/memory-bank/progress.md

 - Removed duplicate code
 - Added solid backgrounds for better shadow performance
 - Memoized critical components and calculations
+- Migrated from AsyncStorage to MMKV for faster persistence

 ### Database Schema